“I don’t get it.” Peter was standing in his room, arms crossed, staring at the Bite Mobile. Kora and Eun were doing so as well.

 [I don’t know!]
 He took a step backward.
 [I’ve never—]

 A clear outline was starting to form.
-Rods were telescoping outward, and the single wheel split down the middle.
-Both halves gave birth to a new set of wheels.
-Near the front, a crosspiece of metal sectioned into place, settling into an unmistakable “T.”
+As rods telescoped and locked into place, the wheel split down its middle and gave birth to a duplicate.
+Near the front, a crosspiece of metal sectioned out in opposing directions, settling into an unmistakable “T.”

 Peter’s unicycle had just become a bicycle.

 Peter stepped forward, reaching out with a tentative hand.
-When a burst of henna-threaded lightning jumped toward his fingers, he jerked his arm back.
+When a fritz of lightning jumped toward his fingers, he jerked his arm back.